Wilson Betemit: Pronunciation of last name

 The pronunciation of Betemit's last name has been debated by baseball broadcasters and fans.
 Betemit has stated that he pronounces his name the way it is pronounced in his native Dominican Republic, i.e. "Bay-tah-mee", not "Bet-eh-mitt" ("the 't' is silent," he explains).
 However, Betemit has also said that he does not especially care that many American baseball broadcasters have "Americanized" his name by pronouncing the "t".

 In an interview in 2006, Atlanta Braves announcer Joe Simpson relayed that he had asked Betemit about halfway through that season how to pronounce his name, and when told the answer, apologized to him, saying, "I've been pronouncing your name wrong all this time, but I'm gonna pronounce it right from now on!"

 Date of birth

 There was some confusion surrounding Betemit's date of birth.
-His official Player Profile on MLB.com used to list it as July 28, 1980, while other sources, including Baseball-Reference.com, have it as November 2, 1981.
-An article from February 2000 in the Savannah Morning News offers an explanation for the discrepancy, saying that his real birthday is 1981-11-02.
+His official Player Profile on MLB.com used to list it as July 28, 1980, while other sources including Baseball-Reference.com have it as November 2, 1981, and an article from February 2000 in the Savannah Morning News offers an explanation for the discrepancy and confirms this later date.